HokkanenMari/project-2/README.md

 <img width="1892" height="1073" alt="image" src="https://github.com/user-attachments/assets/50d09199-935b-4ba4-a770-256c39c2b985" />

 I had too little time for this project, so unfortunately I had to do it in a hurry and didn’t have time to dive deeply into everything.
 However, it was wonderful to learn more about coding again and to notice that I was able to edit code a little better than before.
 A large part of the JavaScript code still feels really difficult to understand.
 The most fun part was that I wanted to add the ability to use the Enter key in the search field, and I managed to make it work!
+And of course the thing that my API integration worked!

+Self-Grading:
+1)	Core functionality and usability 7 points
+2)	 API integration and data handling 4 points
+3)	Front end layout and interaction 4 points
+4)	Code quality and architecture 4 points
+5)	Documentation 1 point
+6)	Demo video and Git portfolio 3 points
+= 24 points